zqian50/apcsa_material/classwork/NQueens/NQueens.md

 ![image](https://github.com/novillo-cs/apcsa_material/assets/123229891/ef5a1717-a71d-4fcd-9416-6d1f01e97b4a)

 - How would so solve this problem with recursive backtracking?
+Would you duplicate the entire board each time you make the recursive call?

-How could you place the queens on the board making sure no queens will attach each other?
+- How could you place the queens on the board making sure no queens will attach each other?

 - How can you indicate if a position on the board is safe to add a queen?